jack-karamanian/autocmt/README.md

 autocmt
 =======

-I hate documentation boxes for my programming assignments.
+I hate writing documentation boxes for my C++ programming assignments.

 This will insert them in no time at all!